tom-h/Corpus-Cleaning/PITCHME.md

 - The place to go to discover/check your assertions |
 - Potentially: a place to send other people to verify or extend upon your work |

-*Training ASR is an extension of your work that requires a well organised and consistent corpus.*
+*Training ASR is an extension of your work that requires a well organised and consistent corpus.* |

 ---

-- A corpus is not an archive
+- A corpus is not an archive |
+- "Collection", "Bundle" and "Corpus" are all terms used to refer to archived files |

 ---